Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Instead of rendering data tables, you can optionally render the data as one of three chart types:

-- The pie chart is specified using the ``-pie`` option.
-For example:
+- The pie chart is specified using the ``-pie`` option:

 ::

   | groupby -pie destination.ip

-- The bar chart is specified using the ``-bar`` option.
-For example:
+- The bar chart is specified using the ``-bar`` option:

 ::

   | groupby -bar destination.ip

-- The sankey diagram is specified using the ``-sankey`` option, but keep in mind that this requires at least two fields.
-For example:
+- The sankey diagram is specified using the ``-sankey`` option, but keep in mind that this requires at least two fields:

 ::